 According to the letters, in May 1999, the 37-year-old waitress was kidnapped, shot in the head and her body was dumped in Walkerville.

 She survived and was taken to a Vereeniging hospital.

 The letters said the group of men then forged medical documents to kidnap her again from the hospital, brazenly pushing her out in a wheelchair.

 Her body was then entombed in concrete at the same home the confessions were discovered in, but was later moved to a dumping site in Booysens.

 Several of the men involved allegedly terrorised other employees at the restaurant where Khethani worked, allegedly abducting and beating anyone they thought might have information on her murder.

 In 1999, when her husband first asked that the photographs be stored, he said they were a “life insurance policy” that would protect him.

-During a bail application on Thursday for Laughton, David and Carel Ranger, it was revealed at the Johannesburg Magistrate’s Court that the images were of Cranks waitress Mncube.
+During a bail application yesterday for Laughton, David and Carel Ranger, it was revealed at the Johannesburg Magistrate’s Court that the images were of Cranks waitress Mncube.

 However, some of the images had been Photoshopped to make it appear as though Mncube had been badly injured, possibly killed.